jgoo2415/LDTI/README.md

-# this repository is currently under maintenance.
+** References **

-Goo, J., Sakhanenko, L. & Zhu, D.C.
++ Goo, J., Sakhanenko, L. & Zhu, D.C.
 A chi-square type test for time-invariant fiber pathways of the brain.
 Stat Inference Stoch Process 25, 449–469 (2022). https://doi.org/10.1007/s11203-022-09268-6
-Goo, J., Sakhanenko, L. & Zhu, D.C.
++ Goo, J., Sakhanenko, L. & Zhu, D.C.
 A finite difference approach to brain anatomical connectivity over time.
 Submitted.

+The simulation.zip file contains MATLAB codes for the simulations in the papers above.
+The comparison to Goo et al. (2022).m generates artificial fiber trajectories under the null hypothesis (no change over time) using the new method (submitted) and the old method (Goe et al. 2022).